SharpBit/brawlstats/docs/index.rst

 Features
 ~~~~~~~~

-- Covers all of the endpoints of both APIs.
+- Easy to use with an object oriented design.
 - Use the same client for sync and async usage.
+- Get a player profile and battlelog.
+- Get a club and its members.
+- Get the top 200 rankings for players, clubs, or a specific brawler.
-- Access game constants such as maps, brawlers, and images.
+- Get information about maps, brawlers, and more!
-- Easy to use with an object oriented design.

 Installation
 ~~~~~~~~~~~~